getCUJO/QoOID/draft-ietf-ippm-qoo.md

 application-specific, dual-threshold network performance requirements (ROP and CPUP) and translating the comparison between measured network conditions and these requirements into a percentage-based score.
-By incorporating latency distributions, packet loss rates, and throughput measurements, QoO can assess how well a wide range of applications are expected to perform under given network conditions.
+By incorporating latency distributions, packet loss ratios, and throughput measurements, QoO can assess how well a wide range of applications are expected to perform under given network conditions.